 Giclée prints that are offered for 40 euros per square metre or less are not prints with a long life span.
 This type of print is often manufactured with a low resolution and printed on cheap materials that are not acid-free.
 Moreover, these materials contain chemicals such as OBAs (whiteners) and are not provided with a special coating.
 Re-Art only prints with extremely reliable high-pigmented waterproof archival inks.
 These inks still have the longest possible durability compared to all other inks and chemical processes.

-For the manufacture of high-grade Certified Art Giclée fine art prints, a high-quality digital file is needed.
-A colour conversion to the giclée printing inks takes place on the digital file and subsequently a proof is made.
-If necessary several proofs can be made to the customer’s satisfaction.
+For the manufacturing of high-grade Certified Art Giclée fine art prints, a high-quality digital print is needed.
+A color conversion to the giclée printing inks takes place on the digital file and subsequently a proof is made.
+If necessary, several proofs can be made to the customer’s satisfaction.

 After approval by the artist a digital master file is made which we store in our archive for possible repeat orders.
 From this master file the fine art print can be made.
 The giclées made on a per-print basis and are always of a screenless quality.
 A single print in its highest print resolution may take as long as 30 minutes, depending on the size.
 So it is not a mass-production process.